vidaud/seta/seta-doc/docs/user-guide/setup.md

 - API: An Application Programming Interface exposing data and functionality in a consistent format.

-## Web interface
+## Web App
-The Seta Web interface is a user friendly interact.
+The Seta Web App is a user friendly interact that allows the user to access the content in a Web browser.

  ![Screenshot](../img/main_screen.jpg){ width="600" }

-In the web interface it is possible to find:
+In the SeTA Web App we can find:

 - Search tool: An online search engine tool designed to search for metadata on the SeTA database based on the user's search query.
 It sorts the results, and makes an ordered list of these results according to the search algorithms.

-- Communities: A digital platform for people with a common interest that connect and communicate with one another.
+- Communities: A digital platform for people with a common interest to discuss or share about that connect and communicate with one another.

-In order to access these features, you need either to login an EU login account or a GitHub authentication.
+To access these features, you need either to login with an EU login account or with a GitHub authentication.

  ![Screenshot](../img/login.jpg){ width="600" }